 - A list of potential witnesses

 Whether or not you have a lawyer or paralegal, you can bring a family member, friend or anyone else for personal support.
 You should prepare that individual for the mediation.
-Tell that person exactly what you want him or her to do during the day.
-For example, you could say that you want him or her to signal to the Tribunal member or your representative that you are really upset and need a break.
+Tell that person exactly what you want them to do during the day.
+For example, you could say that you want them to signal to the Tribunal member or your representative that you are really upset and need a break.
 On the day of the mediation, the mediator will want some explanation of whom the person is and why they are there.

 If you need the Tribunal to accommodate you (see the HRLSC Information Sheet called Your Right to Accommodation under Ontario’s Human Rights Code) you should contact the Tribunal Registrar before your mediation date.
 For example, if you have particular needs because of a disability, or need an interpreter to be able to participate in the mediation, you should call and write to the Tribunal to tell them that.
 The Tribunal has also issued a Practice Direction on Requests for Language Interpretation which is available on the Tribunal website.